The interplay between bulk flow and boundary conditions on the distribution of micro-swimmers in channel flow: Introduction

 \section{Introduction}

 Microorganisms are ubiquitous and can be found in disparate systems like soils, surfaces, and fluids.
-While microorganisms are not all harmful, and some are important for the daily processes of larger lifeforms, like gut bacteria in humans and microalgae in the marine food-chain, there exist a number of pathogenic or toxic microorganisms.
-Pathogenic bacteria are sources of infections and infectious diseases, ranging from typhoid fever (\textit{Salmonella} \textit{typhi}), to tuberculosis (\textit{Mycobacterium} \textit{tuberculosis}), pneumonia (Streptococcus, Pseudomonas), and food illnesses (other Salmonella).
-Meanwhile, harmful algal blooms can produce highly potent neurotoxins (e.g. \textit{Alexandrium} \textit{catenella}), block sunlight for aquatic plants, and lead to hypoxic and anoxic water.
+While microorganisms are not all harmful, and some are important for the daily processes of larger lifeforms, like gut bacteria in humans \citep{rinninella2019healthy} and microalgae in the marine food-chain \citep{arrigo2005marine}, there exist a number of pathogenic or toxic microorganisms \citep{hallegraeff2004manual}.
+Pathogenic bacteria are sources of infections and infectious diseases, ranging from typhoid fever (\textit{Salmonella} \textit{typhi}), to tuberculosis (\textit{Mycobacterium} \textit{tuberculosis}), pneumonia (Streptococcus, Pseudomonas), and food illnesses (other Salmonella) \citep{rowe1997multidrug,gordon2018microbe,cohen2007group,bodey1983infections,hardy1999food,ohl2001salmonella}.
+Meanwhile, harmful algal blooms \citep{anderson2021evidence} can produce highly potent neurotoxins (e.g. \textit{Alexandrium} \textit{catenella}), block sunlight for aquatic plants, and lead to hypoxic and anoxic water \citep{mohd2020prolonged}.
 A neurotoxin build-up can lead to serious injury or death in marine animals, freshwater animals, and humans.
-The motility of many microorganisms \citep{jarrell2008surprisingly,kearns2010field} makes them effective pathogens \citep{ottemann1997roles}, especially when using medical equipment like catheters, inside of which biofilms can form and upstream motility can occur \citep{figueroa2020coli}, ultimately leading to infection.
-To develop improved insertion devices it is essential to understand the behaviours of motile microorganism suspensions in sheared flows, especially as the swimmers approach surfaces.
+The motility of many microorganisms \citep{jarrell2008surprisingly,kearns2010field} makes them effective pathogens \citep{ottemann1997roles} especially when using medical equipment.
+For example, biofilms can develop inside medical devices, such as catheters, and subsequent upstream motility of the microorganisms can then lead to infection \citep{figueroa2020coli}.
+To develop improved insertion devices it is essential to understand the behaviours of motile microorganism suspensions in sheared flows, especially as the microorganisms approach surfaces.
 Harmful microorganisms can also contaminate water transport infrastructure, and if not dealt with early on (or prevented from colonising surfaces) can lead to illness, serious injury, or death in local populations which consume the water.
 The prevention of such contamination is important for population well-being and also the associated industries which seek to meet governmental regulation targets.